- 1 Purpose

 - Induction - USQ Contractor Safety Induction delivered online, self-briefed using the USQ Contractor Handbook or presented by an appropriate University Employee.
 Regardless of the method used a record of the induction must be kept by the Contract Liaison Officer.

-- Identification - Must wear either a USQ authorised contractor registration certificate (issued daily) or a USQ contractor identification pass issued annually by Campus Services.
+- Identification - Must wear either a USQ authorised contractor registration certificate (issued daily) or a USQ contractor identification pass issued annually by Facilities Management.

 - Note: If the contractor will be involved in 'Construction Work' as defined by the Work Health and Safety Act 2011 (Qld), each individual must produce a Construction Industry Blue Card prior to issue of a USQ ID card or registration.

 - Registration - All minor works contractors (other than those with annual passes/IDs) must register on a daily basis.
-On Toowoomba campus this is done using the Visitor Registration System (VRS) in the Security Office or Campus Services in building O3.
+On Toowoomba campus this is done using the Visitor Registration System (VRS) in the Security Office or Facilities Management in building O3.
 All other sites are to use the paper-based USQ Contractor Sign-in Register.
 Sign-in registers are available at:

 - Queensland College of Wine Tourism.